Most unreliable cars 2024

 These are the UK's worst cars for reliability, based on the results of the latest Honest John Satisfaction Index.

-These are the cars that achieved the worst average scores across the latest Satisfaction Index with a minimum of 20 individual submissions per model.
+Car owners were invited to evaluate their cars in a number of key areas in the Honest John Satisfaction Index and these are the 10 that achieved the lowest average scores for reliability with a minimum of 20 individual submissions per model.
 Read on to see which cars have been problematic for owners…

 Most unreliable cars